Sparks Brain Preservation

 Do fees need to be paid prior to service?

-No, not in most cases.
-The only exception is the case of cryopreservation services, where payment does need to be made prior to storage in liquid nitrogen.
+In many cases, no. The exception is the case of liquid nitrogen preservation services.
+Payment does need to be made prior to storage in liquid nitrogen.

 What if I cannot afford the full preservation fee?

-Please contact us to discuss your situation.
-We may be able to reduce the fee or help you find alternative options in some circumstances based on demonstrated financial need.
+We have a Financial Aid Program available.
+If you are interested in this, please contact us to discuss your situation.
 Our goal is for preservation to be accessible to as many people as possible.

 Do you preserve pets?